bdilday/bdilday_blog/content/post/2018-07-29-facet-wrap-with-limit.md

 ## Data

 To illustrate, I'll generate some simulated data.
 The data are one-dimensional and uniformly distributed between 0 and 1.
 The number of cases for each group will vary according to a Poisson distribution.
-The number of groups needs to be fairly large - here I'll use 64.
+To illustrate the issue, the number of groups needs to be fairly large - here I'll use 64.

 ```r